Groucho/groucho/DOCS.md

 ```

 ## Tests?
-This library uses QUnit and Phantom for unit testing via Grunt.
+This library uses QUnit via Phantom for unit testing via Grunt and Istambul for code coverage analysis.
 There are also some moderately behavioral tests used to confirm tracking activities.
 Istambul is used for code coverage analysis.

 ## Thanks.
 If you've read this far you might have some suggestions.
 Feel free to send those or make a merge request.